-SEO is not necessary an expensive service despite what some people think.
-It depends who you hire, the current state of your website, competition, types of products or services you are selling and a lot of other factors.
+SEO is not necessarily an expensive service despite what some people think.
+It depends on who you hire, the current state of your website, competition, types of products or services you are selling, and a lot of other factors.

 If you choose to hire a small but flexible SEO firm you can get great results with less than $1000 per month.

-If on the other hand you choose to pay for hiring big brand, you will pay more for the brand name without any real added benefit.
+If on the other hand, you choose to pay for hiring a big brand, you will pay more for the brand name without any real added benefit.

 Pro Tip: Read this guide for more information on how SEO pricing works: SEO Services Pricing